Literacy in Mathematics

-By developing student’s literacy in mathematics we aim to give all students the communication skills they need to become excellent problem solvers.
-To us, literacy in mathematics means to develop a student’s structured speaking, vocabulary, writing and reading with the intention of helping them to solve mathematical problems.
+By developing students’ literacy, we aim to give all students the communication skills to become excellent problem solvers.
+To us, literacy in mathematics means developing a student’s structured speaking, vocabulary, writing, and reading to help them solve mathematical problems.

-In this blog I will share some practical advice my department uses to develop all student’s literacy in mathematics.
-Please do use the feedback form to share your own approaches to developing student’s literacy in mathematics.
+In this blog, I will share some practical advice my department uses to develop all students’ mathematics literacy.
+However, please do use the feedback form to share your approaches to developing students’ mathematics literacy.

 Students who have difficulty writing in a mathematics lesson often find it easier to say what they think.
-We provide opportunities for students to engage in dialogue that supports, deepens and challenges their understanding.
+Therefore, we provide opportunities for students to engage in dialogue that supports, deepens, and challenges their understanding.

 These opportunities arise from questions posed throughout the various phases of the lesson.
-We use the starter as a reminder of important keywords relevant to the topic.
-In the main phase, we use rich tasks to encourage discussion that will connect today’s learning to other aspects of mathematics.
-In addition, the plenary presents a deeper level of questioning so students extend each other’s conceptual understanding.
+We use the starter as a reminder of essential keywords relevant to the topic.
+In the central part of the lesson, we use rich tasks to encourage discussion that will connect today’s learning to other aspects of mathematics.
+In addition, the plenary presents a deeper level of questioning, so students extend each other’s conceptual understanding.

-Through developing active listening skills and turn-taking students learn how to question and challenge both their peer’s understanding and the teacher explanations.
+By developing active listening skills and turn-taking, students learn how to question and challenge their peers’ understanding and the teacher’s explanations.
 We build on this by encouraging students to ask lots of questions.

-The positive effects of an increased vocabulary and the ability to speak the language of mathematics is essential to understanding.
-Therefore, we believe teaching for an increased vocabulary with definitions placed in context will help students to internalise the concepts and terms they encounter.
+The positive effects of an increased vocabulary and the ability to speak mathematics are essential to understanding.
+Therefore, we believe teaching a high language with definitions placed in context will help students internalize the concepts and terms they encounter.

-We increase student’s vocabulary by writing the words on the board in a prominent position as they are encountered.
-Students use these key words to create, refine and present their solution to problems.
+We increase student’s vocabulary by writing the words on the board in a prominent position as we use them.
+Students use these keywords to create, refine and present their solutions to problems.

-We develop student’s writing by modelling written methods within a clear writing frame on the main teacher’s board.
+We develop student’s writing by modeling written methods within a clear writing frame on the teacher’s board.
 We leave completed examples on the board while students attempt a similar problem.

-Students use mini whiteboards to form, refine and present a written record of their understanding to a problem.
-Teachers act on this formative assessment by address misconceptions or progressing onto deeper level questions.
+Students use mini whiteboards to form, refine and present a written record of their understanding of a problem.
+Teachers act on this formative assessment by addressing misconceptions or progressing onto deeper level questions.

-We use faculty development meetings to share best practice with writing frames.
-For instance, using ratio notation to solve problems involving compound measures and percentages.
+We use faculty development meetings to share best practices with writing frames.
+For instance, we are using ratio notation to solve problems involving compound measures and percentages.

 Teaching comprehension is a vital part of the mathematics curriculum.
-Worded mathematical problems contain a multiple concepts along with text that contains a mixture of symbols, diagrams, tables and units.
-Therefore, comprehending a worded problem can often be more difficult than applying the mathematics.
+However, worded mathematical problems contain multiple concepts and text, including symbols, diagrams, tables, and units.
+Therefore, comprehending a wordy problem can often be more complex than applying mathematics.

-Mathematics is not only about learning facts or procedures it is about teaching students how to interpret a mixture of symbols, diagrams and keywords.
-Making these connections and understanding how they form part of a bigger problem is key to applying the learnt mathematical skills.
+Mathematics is not about learning facts or procedures.
+It is about teaching students how to interpret a mixture of symbols, diagrams, and keywords.
+Making these connections and understanding how they form part of a bigger problem is key to applying the learned mathematical skills.

 We do this by: